Adenocor (Adenosine)

 Who Should Not Take Adenocor

-Do not receive Adenocor if you are allergic to it or any ingredients, have asthma or other lung disease, recently had a heart transplant, have other heart or heart rhythm problems, or have severe low blood pressure.
+Do not use Adenocor if you are allergic to it or any of its ingredients, have asthma or lung disease, have recently had a heart transplant, have heart rhythm issues, or suffer from severe low blood pressure.

 Medical Conditions to Discuss